sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 You can create or update a campaign from a campaign spec, which is a YAML file that defines a campaign.

-See the "[Creating a campaign](#creating-a-campaign)" section for an example campaign spec YAML file.
+See the [Creating a campaign](#creating-a-campaign) section for an example campaign spec YAML file.

 <!-- - TODO(sqs) <u>Campaign spec YAML reference</u> -->